Accelerate and simplify serverless application development

 Choose the hosting plan that fits your business needs

 Scale automatically and pay only for compute resources when your functions are running.
-Instances of the Functions host are dynamically added and removed based on the number of incoming events.

 Azure App Service plan